splunk/public-o11y-docs/get-started/use-cases/use-case.rst

 * For details about creating metrics from logs and displaying them in a chart, see :ref:`logs-metricization`.

-* For details about creating detectors to issue alerts based on charts or metrics, see :ref:`create-detectors`..
+* For details about creating detectors to issue alerts based on charts or metrics, see :ref:`create-detectors`.